 Family New Year Resolutions

 It’s also super fun to create a resolution or family goal for the new year as well.
-This is something that tends to be quite popular because everyone works together in obtaining and achieving.
+This is something that tends to be quite popular because everyone works together to obtain and achieve.
+Moreover, it is also a wonderful way to foster a sense of unity, shared goals, and mutual support.

 - Sit down and have a family dinner every night